tnangsa/configure-ad/README.md

 <p>
 My first step is to create a Resource Group and VMs (DC-1 and Client-1).
 After creating the Domain Controller VM, I take the following steps:

-  - Set DC-1 NIC Private IP address to Static
+  - Set DC-1 NIC Private IP address to Static from Dynamic
   - After, I created the Client-1 VM on a Windows 10 using the same Resource Group created for the Domain Controller also known as DC-1.
   - Confirm the connectivity between Client-1 and DC-1: